-IF YOU'RE USING THIS METHOD FOR YOUR ECOQUBE C: Using a pair of really sharp scissors or a knife, make a slit along the side of your white plant medium.
-Slide your Basil or Mint (or any other plant) clipping in the slit, making sure that the bottom of the stem remains inside the plant medium.
+Slide the clipping into your plant medium: Using a pair of really sharp scissors or a knife, make a slit along the side of your white plant medium.
+Slide your herb clipping in the slit, making sure that the bottom of the stem remains inside the plant medium.
 Thoroughly soak your medium, then place it back into the net pot.

 Chill.
-Nothing to do for it now but sit back and wait for your mint or basil clone to grow some roots of its own.
+Nothing to do for it now but sit back and wait for your herb clone to grow some roots of its own.
 This might take anywhere from a few days to two weeks.
 You’ll notice over the course of these weeks that small roots will emerge from the bottom of the stalk, as the plant clone reaches out to establish a better water supply.
-For best results, change out the water in the jar every so often (once or twice a week) to make sure the plant has enough, fresh nutrients.

 - Kevin Land, Team ADI